RomanDonw/libnsocket/README.md

 This library provides universal cross-platform network sockets implementation.
 Supports Windows (recommended MinGW UCRT64 env., MSVC also supported), and any other OS that provides POSIX socket implementation.
 Also this library supports both static & dynamic linking and building (if set CMake `BUILD_SHARED_LIBS` to `ON`).

 ### Thread-safe
-> [!CAUTION]
+> [!WARNING]
-> This library isn't yet completely thread-safe.
-Beware when using this library in multithread applications and programs.
+> This library`s API is mostly thread-safe, instead of initialization & cleanup functions.

 ### Supported platforms
 > [!CAUTION]